Hair Loss and Hair Transplant Glossary

 A beard transplant is an outpatient surgical procedure that can restore or add new hair follicles to facial areas where hair is missing, patchy, or thin.

 A bald person.
-Other terms - Cue ball, Follicly challenged.
+Other terms used include cue ball and follicly challenged.

-It is the area on the top of the head where first sign of hair loss is often seen and has a distinct spiral pattern.
-Also known as the vertex.
+This is the area on the top of the head where the first signs of hair loss are often seen.
+The hair here often has a distinct spiral pattern known as the vertex.

 The number of hairs in a specific area.
 Measured in grafts/hairs per cm².